-Class Presentation - 10%
+Class Presentation - 20%

 You have to sign up for a topic of the course in the presentations' list provided by an instructor to make a group or individual presentation during a seminar class.
 It can be oral or power point presentation.
 Not more than two students could sign up for a topic.
-Each student should make at least one class presentation.
+Each student should make at least two class presentations.
+Each presentation grades 10 %.
 If you fail to make a class presentation on time, you will not be given a second chance to do it and loose 10% assigned for the presentation.